Acura TSX years to avoid — most common problems

 Second-generation Acura TSX (2009-2010 and 2012 model years)

-The second generation of the TSX seemed much better with the 2008 model year that got nearly no particular complaints.
-Sadly, problems kept on going with the 2009 and 2010 model year, while the 2012 TSX was deemed the worst model year yet along with the 2010 model.
+The second generation of the TSX seemed much better with the 2008 model year and got nearly no particular complaints.
+Sadly, problems kept on going with the 2009 and 2010 model years, while the 2012 TSX was deemed the worst model year yet along with the 2010 model.

 These were the model years plagued by the faulty electric power steering module that often led to repairs well over $1000.
 On top of that, there’s the airbag issue that ended up in a 2014 recall, so it’s better to go with later model years.
 The 2013 and 2014 TSX models were pretty solid, along with the 2008 and 2011 models from the second generation.